 Healthcare organizations may be afraid of using social media for promotion because of potential negative comments on their social media posts.
 If a healthcare organization wants to avoid the possibility of negative comments on their public social media posts, they can opt to screen comments before they post.
-Healthcare organizations can choose if and how interactive features of social media platforms, such as those available on Twitter, are used as they market themselves.
+Healthcare organizations can choose if and how interactive features of social media platforms are used as they market themselves.

 However, some healthcare organizations invite responses of all kind to their posts.
 Instead of being afraid of bad press on their social media, these healthcare organizations want to use social media to heal strained relationships with their customers.
 While risky, this strategy can help healthcare organizations reflect on the experiences customers have.